toddheasley/puptent/README.md

 ![](https://raw.githubusercontent.com/toddheasley/puptent/master/PupTent/Images.xcassets/AppIcon.appiconset/AppIcon-32@2x.png)

-Built on the belief that there's still a place for personal, snack-sized web pages, Pup Tent is a Mac app with a simple drag-and-drop interface for making small, static HTML sites.
+Built on the belief that there's still a place for personal, snack-size web pages, Pup Tent is a Mac app with a simple drag-and-drop interface for making small, static HTML sites.
 It's ideal for publishing to [Github Pages](https://pages.github.com) and provides an ultra-lightweight alternative to [Cactus](https://github.com/koenbok/Cactus) and [Jekyll](http://jekyllrb.com).

 ---